dotlang/language/README.md

 8. **Validation**: For any custom type: `type Age := int where { $ > 0 }`
 9. **Immutability**: Only local variables are mutable.
 Everything else is immutable.
 10. **Assignment**: Primitives are assigned by value, other types are assigned by reference.
-All other features (loop and considtionals, exception handling, validation, inheritance and subtyping, polymorphism, generics ...) are achieved using above constructs.
+All other features (loop and considtionals, exception handling, validation, inheritance and subtyping, polymorphism ...) are achieved using above constructs.

 ## Type System
 ### Primitives